Contributors

 4. Login: Use your credentials to access the dashboard

-5. Configure broker: Navigate to Settings → Broker Setup
+5. Configure broker: Navigate to Settings and set up your broker

 Project Structure